 It’s imperative with any recipe to measure ingredients accurately, and the same goes when making the best margaritas, AKA BOMB-ASS margaritas.

-Remember, consistency and precision are key!
-I always, always use a measuring shot glass if I’m making one or two margaritas.
+BECAUSE consistency and precision are key, I ALWAYS, ALWAYS use a measuring shot glass if I’m making one or two margaritas.
 For around $7, you can save yourself disappointment and headaches by investing in this little tool.